Lee Jih-chu: Early life and education

+Academic career

+After earning her doctorate at age 26, Lee became an associate professor of economics at National Chengchi University, where she was eventually promoted to a full professorship in 1993.
+In 1989 and 1997, she won a Fulbright Fellowship and an Eisenhower Fellowship to study economics in the United States as a visiting scholar at Harvard University and Stanford University, respectively.
+She also was a visiting professor of international finance at Johns Hopkins University, and also held visiting professorships at Peking University and Tsinghua University.

+Political career

 Lee led the National Youth Commission from 1998 to 2000.
 Upon stepping down, she joined the faculty of National Chengchi University, where she taught finance and economics.
 Lee placed third on the Kuomintang party list and was elected as an at-large legislator via proportional representation in December 2004.
 In August 2005, she was elected to the KMT Central Committee.
 Lee contested a second central committee election in 2006, and won.
 Lee received early support from a coalition of civic groups and retained her legislative seat in 2008, again via proportional representation.
 Later that year, Lee left the Legislative Yuan and was appointed vice chairperson of the Financial Supervisory Commission.
 In May 2010, it was reported that Lee would be reassigned to a state-owned enterprise, but she remained at the FSC and was reappointed to another term as vice chair in June 2012.
 Lee left the FSC in February 2013, assuming the leadership of the Chunghwa Post.
 Six months later, the Ministry of Finance named Lee chairperson of Taiwan Financial Holdings Group.
 By 2014, Lee was concurrently serving as leader of the Bankers’ Association of the Republic of China.
 In August 2016, Lee was named president of Shin Kong Financial Holding Co., Ltd., and won election to its board of directors in June 2017.